 Electoral expenditure is expenditure incurred for the dominant purpose of creating or communicating electoral matter.
-Electoral matter is matter communicated or intended to be communicated for the dominant purpose of influencing the way electors vote in an election (see also discussion at Part 1).
+Electoral matter is matter communicated or intended to be communicated for the dominant purpose of influencing the way electors vote in a federal election (see also discussion at Part 1).
+A factsheet on Electoral Matter and Electoral Expenditure is available on the AEC website.